slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Trade money for time, not time for money.
 You’re going to run out of time first."
 -- Naval Ravikant*

+> *"Employees who leave to start their own business face a huge risk few ever think about: If the venture fails, they find themselves unwilling to ever go back to being an employee, and many never get back on track.
+It’s a real risk, and nobody talks about it."
+-- realestatetrent@x*

 ### Specialist or generalist?

 <!--